A well-insulated home is not only a great way to live the greener ideal, it’ll also save you some money on heating and cooling bills.

 c.
 Insulation is affordable and accessible

-While a solar PV system might easily cost $30,000 or more to install, the cost to upgrade attic and basement insulation in a typical house will probably be $6,000 or less.
+While a solar PV system for your home might easily cost $30,000 or more to install, the cost to upgrade attic and basement insulation in a typical house will probably be $6,000 or less.

 An insulation upgrade pays for itself in a matter of years.